 Nvidia graphic chips are highly recommended for gaming tablets, as they can handle the graphic load required.

-Display quality is an essential criteria when buying a gaming tablet.
+Display quality is an essential criterion when buying a gaming tablet.

 The best Android gaming tablets today use the AMOLED display technology.
 AMOLED is short for “active-matrix organic light-emitting diode.”
 It is found in all Samsung devices, but very popular among other Android manufacturers.